april-org/april-ann/CHANGELIST.md

 Master branch unstable release
 ------------------------------

+- Loss functions `ann.loss` API has been changed, now the loss computation is done in two separated steps:
+      - `matrix = loss:compute_loss(output,target)`: which returns a matrix with
+        the loss of every pair of patterns, allowing to perform several loss computations without taken them into account.
+      - `matrix = loss:accum_loss(matrix)`: which accumulates the loss in the internal state of the class.
 - Added `ann.optimizer` package, which has the implementation of weight update based on weight gradient.
 So, the ANN components only compute gradients.
   This allows to implement different optimization methods (as "Conjugate